rordenlab/MRIcroGL/README.md

 ## Compiling with the Command Line

 It is generally recommended that download a pre-compiled executable (see previous section).
 However, you can compile your own copy from source code.
 Download and install [Lazarus 2.0.6 or later](https://www.lazarus-ide.org/), at which point the lazbuild command should be available from the command line.

+ **[Note, there are issues with the latest python4lazarus](https://github.com/Alexey-T/Python-for-Lazarus/issues/25) release, you should consider compilining without Python support (MRIcroGL_NoPython.lpi) [or use and earlier (2020.07.31)](https://github.com/Alexey-T/Python-for-Lazarus/releases/tag/2020.07.31) release.

 For Linux (GTK2) or Windows (though see notes above), the compilation will look like this :